Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 ### Measure trusted peer latency
 ```
 # Make note of the ip addresses with the shortest response time (end of each line, measured in ms)
+# If your node takes longer than 3-4 minutes to bootstrap, try commenting the trusted-peers with
+# the longest response time in node-config.yaml
 # This may take a few seconds to start
 check_peers
 ```